loveandpwns/Event-Sim/README.md

 ### Simple Mode

 Bonds all tributes in the same district.
-Bonded tributes are 50x more likely to appear together in events.
+Bonded tributes are more likely to appear together in non-fatal events.

-### Advanced Mode (Coming Soon)
+### Advanced Mode

 Assigns faction flags based on district number.
 Tributes in district 1 get `faction1`, district 2 get `faction2`, etc.